Online Learning FAQs

 Requesting the other SUNY campus course to send the official transcripts of the grades you earned to NCCC.

 You are required to log in to your online course(s) at least three times per week.
 While logged into your course, you must post a question, respond in the discussion forums, or submit an assignment as proof of attendance.
 When you make a submission or posting, the professor will know you are “in class” and you will not be dropped for non-participation, which can affect your financial aid.
 Since the online program is not bound by specific class times, students are responsible for budgeting their time.
 Make sure you log into your online course(s) the first day of class and participate in beginning course activities, that way your professor will know you have successfully accessed your course.
-You can expect each 3-credit hour, 15-week course to take you 9-12 hours per week.
+You can expect each 3-credit hour, a 15-week course to take you 9-12 hours per week.
 Please use our time management calculator to assess how much time you should plan on spending in your online courses on a weekly basis.
-For more information view our Online, Hybrid, and Blended Attendance tracking document.
+For more information view our Online, Hybrid, Blended, Hyflex Attendance tracking document.

 The student ID code needed to make online purchases from the NCCC bookstore with financial is your student ID number.
 This number starts with an @ symbol and a series of numbers.
 You can find this number on the back of your NCCC student ID card or in your personal information on Banner Web.

 Some courses, like Public Speaking, will require a device to record yourself presenting speeches.
 A webcam or video camera is normally sufficient.
 If there are any other special technology requirements for your course, your instructor will inform you once you begin your course.
-Technology for Blended Courses – In addition to any technical requirements listed above, blended courses use Real-Time Technology, which means you will be required to log into a web conferencing tool like Zoom to participate in the live “synchronous” lecture classes.
+Technology for Blended Courses – In addition to any technical requirements listed above, blended and hyflex courses use Real-Time Technology, which means you will be required to log into a web conferencing tool like Zoom to participate in the live “synchronous” lecture classes.
 To participate in the live lectures, you will need access to a webcam or built-in laptop camera and microphone.
 In most cases, you can download the Zoom app and participate using your tablet or smartphone.
 Your instructor will provide you details on which web conferencing tool will be used for your blended “real-time technology” course.
 For information on using a mobile device view this page.